Chart Color Schemes

 Moura features high concentrations of lone person households, with a fairly typical median household size

-Family households constitute 66.2% of all households, including 28.5% couples with children, 26.2% couples without children, and 11.3% single parent families.
-Non-family households comprise the remaining 33.8%, with lone person households at 30.5% and group households making up 2.8% of the total.
-The median household size is 2.5 people, which matches the average for the Rest of Qld.
+Family households account for 66.2% of all households, including 28.5% couples with children, 26.2% couples without children, and 11.3% single parent families.
+Non-family households constitute the remaining 33.8%, with lone person households at 30.5% and group households comprising 2.8%.
+The median household size is 2.5 people, which aligns with the average for the Rest of Qld.

 Frequently Asked Questions - Households